dbaishya/react-file-dl/README.md

 #### Questions:

 1. For req #1 - are files with "scheduled" status selectable?
 Asking for clarification between selectable file versus downloadable file.
+2. For req #7 - is intermediate state to unselected state a valid transition?
-2. For req #9 - what is the expected UI for the alert box?
+3. For req #9 - what is the expected UI for the alert box?
 It can be as simple as a native browser alert, download prompt, or a custom modal window.

 #### Assumptions:

 1. Selectable vs Downloadable - **Assumption:** if status of the file is 'scheduled', they are neither selectable nor downloadable.
+2. Unselect all -
-2. Data - can be passed to the FD component from the parent component, or it can assume the responsibility of fetching data from passed endpoint URL. **Assumption:** file data is passed to the FD component.
+3. Data - can be passed to the FileDownloader from the parent component, or it can assume the responsibility of fetching data from a passed endpoint URL. **Assumption:** file data is passed to the FileDownloader.
-3. Pagination - some form dynamic or configurable pagination may be needed if FD component needs to handle large number of files.
-This is important from both UX and performance perspectives. **Assumption:** FD component needs to handle a few dozen files.
+4. Pagination - some form dynamic or configurable pagination may be needed - if FD component needs to handle large number of files.
+This is important from both UX and performance perspectives. **Assumption:** FileDownloader needs to handle a few dozen files only.
-4. Responsive/Mobile UI - provided mock appears to be created for the desktop web environment. **Assumption:** limited or no support is required for mobile web environments.
+5. Responsive/Mobile UI - provided mock appears to be created for the desktop web environment. **Assumption:** limited or no support is required for mobile web environments.
-5. Alert Box - since alert box can be anything from a window alert to a custom modal. **Assumption:** using a custom modal with scrollable content.
+6. Alert Box - **Assumption:** use a custom modal with scrollable contents.
-6. File paths - are different for macOS/linux and windows OS. **Assumption:** delegating the responsibility of passing valid file path to the consumer of the FD component.
+7. File paths - are different for linux/macOS and windows OS. **Assumption:** delegating the responsibility of passing valid file paths to the consumer of the FileDownloader.

 #### Notes